 Set up the threshold on the basis of the signal visible in the graphic.
 Set the threshold using the slide control or move the white line directly in the graphic using the mouse.

 Sensitivity

 Use this setting to adapt the sensitivity to the sound environment and effectively suppress individual signal peaks.
 A high value represents a high level of sensitivity.
+Click Set to apply the changes.

 4.6.4 Alarm E-Mail